IOCCC image by Matt Zucker

 We DISLIKE submissions that use proprietary toolkits such as the M*tif, Xv*ew, or OpenL*ok toolkits, since not everyone has them.
 Use an open source toolkit that is widely and freely available instead.

 While we recognize that UNIX is not a universal operating system, the contest does have a bias towards such systems.
-In an effort to expand the scope of the contest, we phrase our bias to favor the Single UNIX Specification.
+In an effort to expand the scope of the contest, we phrase our bias to favor the Single UNIX Specification (UNIX-like).

 You are well advised to submit code that conforms to the Single UNIX Specification Version 4.